fscarleton/PROJECT2-COMP305/README.md

 1. Create a database called P2 with password "p" and default port settings.
 2. Run the DDL followed by the DML
 3. You can now use all 3 python programs

+SQL directory contains the DDL and DML
+Python direcoty contains all python programs